lukasjenks/battleship/README.md

 ## Description

-This project is under development; it currently is fully functional but limited to play on the same unix system as it uses Unix sockets for it's IPC; development is now being done on converting it to working through TCP/IP sockets, so that it can be played across separate systems.
+This project is under development; it started as a hobby project I wrote one weekend and has been mostly untouched since, though I have plans to improve it in the near future.
+Currently is fully functional but limited to play on the same unix system as it uses Unix sockets for it's IPC; development is now being done on converting it to working through TCP/IP sockets, so that it can be played across separate systems.